Cookies

 Hereford Food Bank

-With the Easter holidays on the horizon, please give generously.
-Volunteers pick up items every Wednesday morning at 11.30am from Cusop Church and Cusop Village Hall.
-Thank you so much to everyone who has donated.
+Any tinned or dried items are much appreciated as well as toiletries.
+Our volunteers pick up items every Wednesday morning at 11.30am from Cusop Church and Cusop Village Hall.
+Thank you so much for your kind donations.

 Yew Tree Cards for Sale at Church